jessrenteria/flowbot/README.md

-# flowbot, a Tensorflow chatbot
+# Flowbot, a Tensorflow chatbot

-flowbot is a Tensorflow chatbot using seq2seq at its core.
+Flowbot is a Tensorflow chatbot using seq2seq at its core.

-flowbot uses an encoder RNN to compute compress a sequence of words into a *thought vector*, which is then decompressed by a decoder RNN.
+Flowbot uses an encoder RNN to compute compress a sequence of words into a *thought vector*, which is then decompressed by a decoder RNN.